-When planting out, do not remove the hedging plants from the box or bag.
+Don’t remove the hedging plants from the box or bag before you plant.
 Exposure to sun or drying winds may lead to root desiccation and eventual failure.

 Frequently Asked Questions